-A lot of students live in tiny spaces, littered with personal stuff and educational supplies, wishing for a normal apartment or at least for a bigger room.
+A lot of students live with tiny space, littered with personal stuff and educational supplies, wishing for a normal apartment or at least for a bigger room.
 But if it is not possible, or there is no such opportunity in the nearest future, there is still a hope.
 Here are some tips on how to make your room bigger, without fully remaking it.

 Buy such things as ottomans, which can be used as a coffee table, an extra seating or even as a place to keep your personal belongings, if you will choose the one, which comes with a storage inside.
 Any multi-purpose item is a good investment in a small space.